LLNL/sundials/doc/shared/sunadaptcontroller/SUNAdaptController_Description.rst

 The base SUNAdaptController class defines and implements all SUNAdaptController functions.
 Most of these routines are merely wrappers for the operations defined by a particular SUNAdaptController implementation, which are accessed through the *ops* field of the ``SUNAdaptController`` structure.
-However, the base SUNAdaptController class also provides the convenience routine
+The base SUNAdaptController class provides the constructor

 .. c:function:: SUNAdaptController SUNAdaptController_NewEmpty(SUNContext sunctx)